₱10,273 Find Cheap Flights from South Pacific to the Philippines

 • How many cities have direct flights to the Philippines?

 From South Pacific, there are direct flights to the Philippines from 7 cities.
-The city with the most direct flights is Tamuning, with 21 direct flights each week.
+The cities with the most direct flights are Tamuning and Sydney, both with 22 direct flights each week.

 • How many direct flights to the Philippines are there each day?